 This RV heater thermostat does have a very small LCD display with up and down buttons to adjust the temperature.
 It has a temperature range of 45°F to 90°F and measures at 4.6 x 1.2 x 3.75 inches.
 It is battery-powered and unfortunately not designed to be hardwired, so you’ll be investing in batteries for the duration of the thermostat’s life.
 However, it doesn’t use much power, so the batteries should last a while.

 While it doesn’t have any notable features, you’ll be impressed with how well it works.
 It’s also durable and known to last a long time, so you can take comfort in knowing you won’t need to replace it any time soon.

 - The LCD is tiny

 - No fan speed setting

-Bottom-Line: Knowing the limitations of the device, as long as you don’t expect it to run your entire RV, you’ll have a great thermostat to control the heat in your RV without a whole bunch of extra features you don’t need.
+Bottom-Line: This is solely an on/off thermostat for RV furnace control, so as long as you don’t expect it to run your entire RV, you’ll have all you need without a whole bunch of extra features you don’t want.

 Last update on 2021-09-26 / Affiliate links / Images from Amazon Product Advertising API